Back

 See also SCRUM, puppies and more than 5K Google Play downloads: how we developed an app for pet owners from Germany

-Usually, we spend 30 minutes on one build but in this case, it’s not one but two apps that require regular updates.
-It takes a lot of time.
-Plus, we had two different backend servers: one for staging (testing the builds in TestFlight and Google Play Console) and another one for releasing the app.
-All together it takes a very long time.
+Usually, we spend 30 minutes on one build, but in this case, it’s not just one but two apps that require regular updates, which takes a lot of time.
+Plus, we had two different backend servers: one for staging (testing the builds in TestFlight and Google Play Console) and another one releasing the app.
+All together, it takes a very long time.

 Miraculous update of the payment system